shwezhu/shwezhu.github.io/content/post/golang/basics/014-gob-json-encoding.md

 - Don't need all fields of a type exist when decoding and encoding.
 - If the varibale being transmitted has "zero value" for its type, it doesn't need to be transmitted.
 Decoder know its type, it will set its default value automatically.

-### 2.3. how does gob work - value of encoded gob data is just integer
+### 2.3.
+How does gob work - value of encoded gob data is just integer

 The **encoded gob data** isn’t about types like `int8` and `uint16`.
 Instead, somewhat analogous to constants in Go, its integer values are abstract, sizeless numbers, either signed or unsigned.
 When you encode an `int8`, its value is transmitted as an unsized, variable-length integer.
 When you encode an `string`, its value is also transmitted as an unsized, variable-length integer.